 Make sure to stay in the room while cooking with a stovetop or oven and ask someone else to watch your food if you have to leave the room.
 You should also consider buying a fire blanket and/or extinguisher and storing it near the kitchen in case of an emergency.

 Your stove can become very flammable if it isn’t cleaned properly after each use.
-This also extends to a stove grill, rangehood filter and general kitchen appliances too.
-Make sure to clean and clear the area around the stove before turning on the heat too!
+This also extends to a stove grill, rangehood filter, and general kitchen appliances too.
+Make sure to clean and clear the area around the stove before turning on the heat!

 Heaters are a common cause of house fires and should be kept away from anything that can easily catch fire like furniture, curtains, laundry, or clothes.

-It’s best to keep everything, including children, at least one metre away from your heater at all times and if you suspect any type of fault make sure to have the heater serviced or replaced immediately.
+It’s best to keep everything, including children, at least one metre away from your heater at all times, and if you suspect any type of fault immediately stop using it and have the appliance serviced or replaced.

 Heat can build up very quickly when a light bulb is close to a light fitting.
 Lampshades and bases can also be considered a hazard especially if they’re able to be knocked over easily.